sdsu-comp526/fall24/_sources/slides/module6-1_intro_to_fortran.md

 ### Common mistakes

-1) Forget the function type.
+1) Forgetting the function type (i.e., the type of the return argument).

 Example:
 ```fortran